GreenMouth/Notes/README.md

 High Variance Problem (Overfitting): Collect more training data; Try regularization techniques; Search for NN Architecture

-If you are 'regularizing' NN, then training bigger network will never hurt: Regularization will take care of bias-variance trade off problem; Might add bias sometimes but not a major concern
+If you are 'regularizing' NN, then training bigger network will never hurt: Regularization will take care of bias-variance trade off problem; Might add bias sometimes but not a major concern.
+Fix overfitting using Regularization.